vaginessa/Tool-X/README.md

 ### What is Tool-X ?

 Tool-X is a kali linux hacking Tool installer.
-Tool-X is Developed By Rajkumar Dusad. with the help of Tool-X you can install best hacking tools in Rooted or Non Rooted Android devices.
-In the Tool-X there are almost 261 hacking tools available for termux app and GNURoot Debian terminal. you can install any tool by single click.
-Tool-X is Specially made for Termux and GNURoot Debian Terminal.
-Now Tool-X is available for Ubuntu.
+Tool-X developed for termux and other android terminals. using Tool-X you can install almost 263 hacking tools in termux app and other linux based distributions.
+Now Tool-X is available for ubuntu, debian etc.

 [![Build Status](https://img.shields.io/github/forks/Rajkumrdusad/Tool-X.svg)](https://github.com/Rajkumrdusad/Tool-X)
 [![Build Status](https://img.shields.io/github/stars/Rajkumrdusad/Tool-X.svg)](https://github.com/Rajkumrdusad/Tool-X)